Young people

 • some of the highest rates of meningococcal occur among 15 to 19 year olds and this age group can transmit the meningococcal bacteria to people who are at increased risk of infection, including young children

-Complete the consent form
+Completing the consent form

-Read the information sheet, sign the consent form indicating whether you wish your child to be vaccinated, and return it to the school.
 If you have misplaced the consent form, you can download it below and reprint it.

-Year 7 (HPV, diphtheria, tetanus, pertussis):
+Year 7 (HPV, diphtheria/tetanus/pertussis):

-Year 10 (meningococcal ACWY vaccine):
+Year 10 (meningococcal vaccines):

 Having the vaccination

-After the immunisation, your child will be observed in an area close to the team for at least 15 minutes.
-Your child will receive a Record of Vaccination Card to take home.
-Keep this with their other medical details and/or notify your doctor that the vaccine has been given.
-This information will also be directly provided to the Australian Immunisation Register (AIR).
-Find out more about accessing your child's immunisation history statement.
+After the vaccination, your child will be observed in an area close to the team for at least 15 minutes.
+The vaccination information will be directly provided to the Australian Immunisation Register (AIR).

-My child missed the school immunisation
+My child missed the school clinic

-• by your doctor - for most of these vaccines, young people are eligible for free* catch-up vaccines up to and including 19 years of age.
-Catch up for the HPV vaccine is available up to and including 25 years of age.
-Catch up vaccines after this age need to be purchased via private prescription.
+For the combined diphtheria-tetanus-pertussis vaccine (dTpa), the meningococcal ACWY vaccine and the meningococcal B vaccine, young people are eligible for funded catch-up vaccines up to and including 19 years of age.
+Catch-up for the HPV vaccine is available up to and including 25 years of age.